 Live coding becomes a natural path to the type of use and technological development in which freak coders are involved, in confluence with the understanding that technology should never be treated as a dogma or kept in secret.
 Live coding is seen as a behavioral de-alienation of a digital artist.
-Not only the code is displayed and manipulated, but the computer screen and potentially any interaction between the performance and the computer.
 The triad performer, code and audience characterizes the performance as live coding.
-This comprehension was possible after a presentation by labMacambira.sourceforge.net at the $9^{th}$ edition of AVAV (\textit{\'{A}udioVisual Ao Vivo} or Live Audiovisual), an event where artists who are experimenting audio and video in real time come together to show their works.
+This comprehension was possible after a presentation by labMacambira.sourceforge.net at the $9^{th}$ edition of AVAV (\textit{\'{A}udioVisual Ao Vivo} or Live Audiovisual), an event where artists who are experimenting with audio and video in real time come together to show their works.
 In this presentation, the authors Caleb Luporini and Gera Rocha started without Renato Fabbri and Vilson Vieira, as they were on their way to the presentation, traveling from another city.
-Upon arrival, they both turned their laptops on and started taking part on the performance in such a way that no embarrassment or rupture was brought into the event.
-It is important to state that no previous rehearsal had taken place between Mr. Luporini and Mr. Rocha.\footnote{Videos were selected beforehand by Mr. Luporini alone without knowledge of the other performers.} In the 30 minutes-long performance, the audience started to take guidance from messages given on the performance big screen and actually edited Vivace code that was being played together with the starting four performers.
+Upon arrival, Fabbri and Vilson turned their laptops on and started taking part on the performance in such a way that no embarrassment or rupture was brought into the event.
+It is important to state that no previous rehearsal had taken place between Mr. Luporini and Mr. Rocha.\footnote{Videos were selected beforehand by Mr. Luporini alone without knowledge of the other performers.} In the 30 minutes-long performance, the audience started to take guidance from messages given on the performance large screen and actually edited Vivace code that was being played together with the starting four performers.